 5. Blue Buffalo Bits Soft Salmon Training Treats

-- Enhanced with DHA: Supports cognitive development in growing dogs
+- Enhanced with DHA: Supports cognitive development, especially in puppies

 - No Corn, Wheat, or Soy: Reduces risk of common allergens